songyahui/Timed_Verification/paper/Response.md

 #### Q1.
 Please comment on the related work I cite.

-Specification of real-time and hybrid systems in rewriting logic, by Olveczky and Meseguer.
+[1] Deductive Verification of Real-Time Systems Using STEP, by Bjorner, Manna, Sipma, Uribe proposes [2] Specification of real-time and hybrid systems in rewriting logic, by Olveczky and Meseguer.

-Specification and Analysis of Real-Time and Hybrid Systems in Rewriting Logic - Olveczky (PhD thesis) See also: Verification of clocked and hybrid systems- Kesten, Manna, Pnueli
+[3] Specification and Analysis of Real-Time and Hybrid Systems in Rewriting Logic - Olveczky (PhD thesis) [4] Verification of clocked and hybrid systems - Kesten, Manna, Pnueli

-You are also missing references to work done by Cook and Koskinen and others on LTL/CTL verification of programs, which also include reductions to standard Hoare-style verification.
+Thanks for pointing out the very related works, which used rewriting strategies to solve difference problems upon different format of the logics.
+[1,4] mention rewriting linear temporal logic formula; [2,3] mention rewriting timed automata, or timed extensions of Petri net;
+and our work is rewriting extended regular expressions.

+We think the main differences get back to the expressiveness of the logics.
+As we presented in the paper, we aim at studying more practical and expressive logics, therefore it leads to the creation/rewriting of our TimEffs.
+The dependent values and putting timed traces into the precondition are novel comparing to prior works.
+Together with the cited papers, we certainly show the applicability of rewriting systems.